coder187/CI_MS1_BusHire/README.md

 ## Features Left to Implement
 * As a potential customer I would like to search the site using the site serach function.
+* The sebsite should retrieve the users location for use on the comtact form.
 * As a potential customer I would like to get an instant quote for my travel requirements. (front end js or backend vb/c#/python
 * As a potential customer I would like to read (& post) social reviews placed by exisitng customers. (link to social review system - facebook / tripadviser.)
 * As a potential customer I would like to see realtime information in relation to carraige services